2018 FFA Cup

-The 2018 FFA Cup was the fifth season of the FFA Cup, the main national soccer knockout cup competition in Australia.
+The 2018 FFA Cup was the fifth season of the FFA Cup (now known as the Australia Cup), the main national soccer knockout cup competition in Australia.
 32 teams contested the competition proper (from the round of 32), including the 10 A-League teams and 21 Football Federation Australia (FFA) member federation teams determined through individual state qualifying rounds, as well as the reigning National Premier Leagues Champion (Heidelberg United from Victoria).

 Round and dates

 For the first time in the competition's history, the decision on the final venue will be conducted by a draw.

 Teams

 A total of 32 teams participated in the 2018 FFA Cup competition proper, ten of which were from the A-League, one the 2017 National Premier Leagues Champion (Heidelberg United), and the remaining 21 teams from FFA member federations, as determined by the qualifying rounds.
 A-League clubs represent the highest level in the Australian league system, whereas member federation clubs come from Level 2 and below.
 The current season tier of member federation clubs is shown in parentheses.